3-Day Road Trip: Ellis Island & the Hudson River

 Day One: Hoboken

 Its neighbors may be metropolises, but Hoboken remains a cozy, walkable town with a happening nightlife and super shopping.
 Get your bearings at Hoboken Historical Museum, where exhibits shed light on the city’s diverse culture.
 From here, take a self-guided Sinatra walking tour (the crooner was born here), or bang around Washington Avenue’s many shops.
-Pick up a cannoli from the Cake Boss’s Carlo’s City Hall Bake Shop to save for after lunch at beloved Moran’s Pub.
-Spend the afternoon at the Hoboken Cove Boathouse, kayaking the river.
+Pick up a cannoli from Carlo's Bakery (of Cake Boss fame) to save for after lunch at beloved Moran’s.
+Spend the afternoon at the Hoboken Cove Community Boathouse, where you can kayak, paddle board and canoe.
 Stroll along the Hudson River at Pier 13 before dinner at elegant Amanda’s.
-Cap off the night with a drink and live music at Whiskey Bar, or head back to your digs at W Hoboken for a glass of wine on the hotel’s outdoor terrace.
+Cap off the night with a drink at The Stewed Cow, or head back to your digs at W Hoboken for a glass of wine on the hotel’s outdoor terrace.